 That work needs to be completed in a specified area of regional Australia, and it has to be paid in accordance with Australian legislation and awards.
 What does that mean?
 You’ll need pay slips and will contribute tax and superannuation payments.
 Voluntary work doesn’t count and neither does anything informal, such as cash-in-hand work.

 In total, you need to complete the equivalent of three months’ full-time work, or a total of 88 days.
 You can either do this in a single block – as a full-time or part-time worker – or in several shorter blocks.
 The main thing to remember is you can’t complete it in a shorter timeframe than three months (by, say, working double shifts for six weeks).
 If you want to find out more about the types of jobs you can take on, where to find vacancies, and the specific geographical locations that are acceptable, you can read more here.

 What sort of work should I choose?

-If you love the ocean, and seafood, you may wish to consider working on a fishing trawler as a crew member or cook.
+If you love the ocean, and seafood, you may wish to consider working on a fishing boat as a crew member or cook.
 The tiger prawn season lasts from about August to December, so showing up to wharves in Cairns and the Northern Territory in about July can be a good idea, since most skippers hire via word of mouth.
 Usually you’ll receive a percentage of the catch as your wage.
 If you work the entire lucrative banana prawn season (about 10 weeks) in Cairns, it’s not uncommon to earn around AUD $15,000.

 Is it possible to add a third year?

-Recent changes to the working holiday visa program mean that, from 1 July 2019, anyone in their second year of a WHV can apply for an extra 12-month extension if they complete an extra six months of specified work in regional areas of Australia.
+Recent changes to the working holiday visa program mean that, from 1 July 2019, anyone in their second year of a Working Holiday Visa can apply for an extra 12-month extension if they complete an extra six months of specified work in regional areas of Australia.